spanner/radiant-forum-extension/README.md

 # Forum

 This is a simple but comprehensive forum implementation that plugs into radiant.
-It's fairly well-featured, including
+It's fairly well-featured, including:

 * page comments
 * rss feeds at several levels